vkorbes/ellenkorbes.github.io/_posts/2018-01-02-on-spaghetti-diving.md

 That's it for now.

-Things are finally to make sense.
+Things are finally starting to make sense.
 Yay.

 Thanks for reading, and I'll see you in a couple weeks.
 Next update's on the 15th!